-Prerequisite: ACCT 211 with a minimum grade of C and FIN 321 with a minimum grade of C.
+Prerequisite: ACCT 211 with a minimum grade of C and FIN 321 with a minimum grade of C and BUS 331 with a minimum grade of C.

 BUS 470.
 Independent Study in Business.
 1 to 3 Hours.

 Independent study of selected topics in business at an advanced level.
 Specific topics vary from semester to semester.